svenmalvik/svenmalvik.com/_posts/2020-12-24-azure-custom-routes.md

 ![Connection from a-vm to c-vm](https://cdn.svenmalvik.com/images/az-303/az-303-azure-udr-2.jpg)*Connection from a-vm to c-vm*

-Imagine that we have to protect the workload or data that is on `c-vm`.
+Imagine that we have to protect the workload or data that is running on `c-vm`.
 Every package that is going into this virtual machine can potentially be harmful and damage what's stored there.
-Maybe it's a better idea not to access `c-vm` directly from `a-vm` in case we can't trust `a-vm`.
+If we can't trust `a-vm`, maybe it's a better idea to not access `c-vm` directly.

 ![a-vm sending harmful packages to c-vm](https://cdn.svenmalvik.com/images/az-303/az-303-azure-udr-3.jpg)*a-vm sending harmful packages to c-vm*

-What we can do instead is to inspect the traffic on another virtual machine `b-vm` that `c-vm` can trust.
+What we can do instead is to inspect the traffic to another virtual machine `b-vm` that `c-vm` trusts.
 This `b-vm` can run software that checks all incoming traffic before forwarding it to `c-vm`.

 ![Using another VM to inspect packages](https://cdn.svenmalvik.com/images/az-303/az-303-azure-udr-4.jpg)*Using another VM to inspect packages*